yeslogic/allsorts-tools/README.md

 The `dump` tool prints or extracts information from a font file.

-`allsorts dump path/to/font` prints out information about the font and meta data contained in the `name` table.
+`allsorts dump path/to/font` prints out information about the font.

+`--name` includes the meta data contained in the `name` table in the output.

 `-c` can be used to print information about a CFF font or table not wrapped in a TrueType or OpenType container.